 By Runjhun Noopur Sep.
 06, 2018

 Kantaben, from Kal Ho Naa Ho, who swooned at the sight of two men getting cosy, is our society.
-And has it really changed one year after Sec 377 was decriminalised by the Supreme Court?
+And has it really changed two years after Sec 377 was decriminalised by the Supreme Court?

 It was the year 2003, and Karan Johar had just begun his now legendary quest of talking gay without really talking about it at all.
 Enter Kal Ho Naa Ho, and of course Kantaben, a character more meaningful, symbolic and socially relevant than KJo’s entire filmography.

 Because Kantaben wasn’t just a character.
 She was a walking metaphor of a social malady that unfortunately has managed to persist even today, over a decade since Kantaben first swooned at the sight of two hot men getting cosy – not because it was hot but because it was “hawww”.

 Kantaben summarised the issue that lies at the core of the battle against 377.
 The issue that is the tacit legitimacy that 377 granted to a taboo that was as juvenile as it was infuriating, a moral burden our society and its supposed guardians thrust upon us.
 Because of course 377 was not just about the State cock-blocking its citizens and interfering where it has no business being.
 It was also not about whether or not 377 was implemented in letter and spirit.

-It was about how 377’s very existence legitimised Kantaben, and in turn the idea that homosexuality is some sort of a corruption that taints our kids, that homosexuality is “not natural”.
+It was about how the very existence of Sec 377 legitimised Kantaben, and in turn the idea that homosexuality is some sort of a corruption that taints our kids, that homosexuality is “not natural”.
 Kantaben is our society in a nutshell in so much as refusing to even believe that something like homosexuality can exist.
 Kantaben is our society who is in constant need of smelling salts otherwise known as logic, sensitivity and sensibility when it comes to homosexuality.

 That silence has been broken.
 People are talking.
 Kantabens are listening, lips pursed and a lingering helplessness in the air.